The NSW Government will introduce a 12-month trial drug checking program at selected music festivals from early 2025.

 The combination of equipment that will be used in the trial can identify a wide range of drugs including those commonly seen at music festivals.
 A limitation of on-site testing capability is that low levels of drugs in a sample may be difficult to detect.
 So if a sample contains low level of fentanyl or nitazenes it may not show up in the analysis.

-If a substance can't be confidently identified on-site, the person will be asked if they will surrender the sample for confirmatory testing.
+If the main components of a substance cannot be identified using the equipment available on-site, the person will be asked if they will surrender the sample for confirmatory testing.

-Follow up testing will be conducted by NSW Health Pathology Forensic & Analytical Science Service to try and confirm the substance.
+Confirmatory testing will be conducted by NSW Health Pathology Forensic & Analytical Science Service.

-Regardless of the result people will be provided with harm reduction advice.
+Regardless of the result of the drug testing, people will be provided with harm reduction advice.

 Analytical results from the drug checking services will be integrated into NSW's existing rapid drug surveillance, early warning and response system.
 This work can alert the community when there is a public health risk related to substances circulating in the community.